-For a sample of items, we reviewed the respective sales contract to determine whether the contract met the criteria for being revenue recognised over time.
+For a sample of revenue transactions, we reviewed the respective sales contract to determine whether the contract met the criteria in IFRS 15 for being revenue recognised over time.

-Where any of these criteria are fulfilled, revenue should be recognised over time in accordance with IFRS 15.
-For these items, we evaluated judgements made by management regarding the expected costs to complete and the timing and recognition of variation orders, by obtaining and reviewing the variation order and comparing the cost assumptions to similar projects.
+For the sampled transactions, we evaluated judgements and estimates made by management regarding the expected costs to complete and the timing and recognition of variation orders, by obtaining and reviewing the variation order and comparing the cost assumptions to similar projects.
 We also verified a sample of actual costs incurred to date through to purchase invoice or timesheet records.

-To further assess the stage of completion at year end we also physically inspected a sample of work in progress projects and reviewed the impact of post year-end changes on labour hour and cost estimates.
+To further assess the stage of completion at year end we also physically inspected a sample of work in progress projects within the EPS business and reviewed the impact of post year-end changes on labour hour and cost estimates.

-Where the criteria for over time recognition were not met we confirmed management has recognised revenue at a point in time, when the relevant performance obligation has been satisfied.
+Where the criteria for over time recognition were not met, we confirmed management has recognised revenue at a point in time, when the relevant performance obligation has been satisfied.

-We performed full scope audit procedures over this risk area in 2 locations which covered 100% of the risk amount.
-Key observations communicated to the Audit Committee
+We performed full scope audit procedures over this risk area covering 100% of the risk amount.

-Impairment of non-current assets - EPS (£7.6 million, 2020: £7.8 million)
+Impairment of non-current assets (£40.0 million, 2021: £34.5m)

-Refer to the Audit Committee Report (page 78); Accounting policies (page 125); and Note 15 of the Consolidated Financial Statements (page 141)
+Refer to the Audit Committee Report (page 79); Accounting policies (page 121); and Note 15 of the Consolidated Financial Statements (page 140)

 IFRS requires impairment testing to be undertaken when there are indicators that an impairment may exist, and in the case of goodwill at least annually.
-Given the significant balances in respect of goodwill and recent trading losses, there is a risk that the Group's cash generating units ('CGU's) may not achieve the anticipated business performance to support their respective carrying values.
-In particular the Group has goodwill of £5.2 million in relation to EPS, which we have designated as a significant risk given the limited headroom in management's impairment testing model in prior year.
+Given the significant balances in respect of goodwill and recent trading losses, there is a risk that the Group's cash generating units ('CGUs') may not achieve the anticipated business performance to support their respective carrying values.